MKrause-CyberSec/Red-vs-Blue-Project/README.md

 ### Investigating the Incident

-After exploiting the target, analyzing the logs will shows me:
+After exploiting the target, analyzing the logs will show me:
-- What your attack looks like from a defender's perspective.
+- What my attack looks like from a defender's perspective.

-- How stealthy or detectable your tactics are.
+- How stealthy or detectable my tactics were.

 - Which kinds of alarms and alerts SOC and IR professionals can set to spot attacks like the ones I conducted while they occur, rather than after.

-- While going through the solution file, please note that the IP addresses here need to be replaced your machine's IP addresses.

-Step 1: Double-click the Google Chrome icon on the Windows host's desktop to launch Kibana.
+#### Step 1: Double-click the Google Chrome icon on the Windows host's desktop to launch Kibana.
 If it doesn't load as the default page, navigate to http://192.168.1.105:5601.

-Step 2: Created a Kibana dashboard using the pre-built visualizations for the following existing reports.
+#### Step 2: Created a Kibana dashboard using the pre-built visualizations for the following existing reports.
 - `HTTP status codes for the top queries [Packetbeat] ECS`
 - `Top 10 HTTP requests [Packetbeat] ECS`
 - `Network Traffic Between Hosts [Packetbeat Flows] ECS`